wadecore/wadecore.github.io/_build/html/_sources/what_is_startrash.rst.txt

     this is so freakin easy

-Because I can
+.. rubric:: Because I can
 -------------

-to feel your tug at my soul
+this shouldn't show up
-    fail and live long
+    not in the toc at least

 Because no one can stop me
 --------------------------